Dusty Springfield: 1970s

-By the start of the 1970s, Springfield was a major star, though her record sales were declining.
+By the beginning of the 1970s, Springfield was a major star, though her record sales were declining.
 Her partner, Norma Tanega, had returned to the US after their relationship had become stressful, and Springfield was spending more time in the US herself.
-In January 1970 her second and final album on Atlantic Records, A Brand New Me (re-titled as From Dusty...
+In January 1970, her second and final album on Atlantic Records, A Brand New Me (re-titled From Dusty...
 With Love in the UK), was released; it featured tracks written and produced by Gamble and Huff.
-The album and related singles only sold moderately, and Springfield was unhappy with both her management and record company.
+The album and related singles only sold moderately; Springfield was unhappy with both her management and record company.
 She sang backing vocals with her friend Madeline Bell on two tracks on Elton John's 1971 hit album Tumbleweed Connection.
-She recorded some songs with producer Jeff Barry in early 1971, which were intended for an album to be released by Atlantic Records.
+Springfield recorded some songs with producer Jeff Barry in early 1971, which were intended for an album to be released by Atlantic Records.
 However, her new manager Alan Bernard negotiated her out of the Atlantic contract; some of the tracks were used on the UK-only album See All Her Faces (November 1972) and the 1999 release Dusty in Memphis-Deluxe Edition.
-Springfield signed a contract with ABC Dunhill Records in 1972, and Cameo was issued in February 1973 to respectable reviews, though poor sales.
+She signed a contract with ABC Dunhill Records in 1972, and Cameo was issued in February 1973 to respectable reviews, though poor sales.

 In 1973, Springfield recorded the theme song for the TV series The Six Million Dollar Man, which was used for two of its film-length episodes: "Wine, Women & War" and "The Solid Gold Kidnapping".
 Her second ABC Dunhill album was given the working title Elements and was then scheduled for release in late 1974 as Longing.
-However, the recording sessions were abandoned, although part of the material, including tentative and incomplete vocals, was issued on the 2001 posthumous compilation Beautiful Soul.
+However, the recording sessions were abandoned, although part of the material, including tentative and incomplete vocals, was issued on the 2001 posthumous compilation Beautiful Soul, and the album eventually received a standalone release in June 2025.
 In the mid-1970s she sang background vocals on Elton John's album Caribou (June 1974), including his single "The Bitch Is Back"; and on Anne Murray's album Together (November 1975).

-By 1974 Springfield had put her solo musical career on hold to live as a recluse in the US and avoid scrutiny by UK tabloids.
-In the 1960s and early 1970s, gay or bisexual performers "knew that being 'out' would lead to prurient media attention, loss of record contracts ... the tabloids became obsessively interested in the contents of celebrity closets".Randall, (2009), p.
-107. Springfield would not start recording again until the Summer of 1977 when she had begun recording It Begins Again.
+By 1974, Springfield put her solo musical career on hold and lived as a recluse in the US avoiding scrutiny by UK tabloids.
+In the 1960s and early 1970s, gay or bisexual performers "knew that being 'out' would lead to prurient media attention, loss of record contracts... the tabloids became obsessively interested in the contents of celebrity closets".Randall, (2009), p.
+107. Springfield did not record again until the summer of 1977, when she began recording It Begins Again.